The bra or brassiere has a long

 Atlas of Cup Sizes

-Just for fun, the image below claims to show the average bra size of women around the world.
+Just for fun, the image below (sourced from a German magazine) claims to show the average bra size of women around the world.
 I suspect that it is very inaccurate!

 Back to Articles